stew-anderson/blog/_posts/2025-10-20-experimenting-with-ai-agents-in-my-home-network.markdown

 I'm treating my new AI agents as another human being, and just as you would with a new team member, they need additional guidance and supervision.
 However unlike in real life, I'm ok with the micro-management and being seen as the all seeing Big-Brother.

-Another aspect of the trust issues I have, is having external commands being run on my network, I run the [n8n](https://n8n.io/) service containerised on the main server, if it goes down, I've lost the very tool that is supposed to tell me it's down.
+Another aspect of the trust issues I have, is having an external entity access and administer my network.
+However the challenge is I run the [n8n](https://n8n.io/) service containerised on the main server, if it goes down, I've lost the very tool that is supposed to tell me it's down.
 There are more than enough solutions to solve this, but first my trust levels needs to increase to allow this outside of my walled garden - I'm still proving the value.

-All that being said, am I comfortable with an AI agent (let's consider hallucination for a moment) having the ability to make changes to the network and system?
-No I am not, well, just like a junior member of the team, if you run it past me first I'd be more comfortable.
+All that being said, am I comfortable with an AI agent (let's consider hallucination for a moment) having the ability to make changes to the network and system? **No I am not**, well, just like a junior member of the team, if you run it past me first I'd be more comfortable.

 ## Human in the loop – a remedy for anxiety
 In steps Human-in-the-loop (HIL), this is a process that [n8n](https://n8n.io/) makes super simple, to make sure the AI agent is consulting with me before any changes are made.

-For my workflow I've hooked this up to slack, whenever there is a command it wants to run that makes system or network changes, it has to get explicit approval from me, and it sits and waits until I've given it.
+For my workflows I've hooked this up to slack, whenever there is a command it wants to run that makes system or network changes, it has to get explicit approval from me, and it sits and waits until I've given it.
 Pings a message to my Slack channel with all the details of what it's asking to run and why and I decide from there.

 This is a massive comfort blanket to the trust issues, I can be more confident that it's not going to do irreparable damage.